MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 ## Sensitivity bar

-Supported in preview for built-in labeling in Windows, use the tables in [Minimum versions for sensitivity labels in Office apps](sensitivity-labels-versions.md) to identify which Office versions support this feature.
+Supported in preview for built-in labeling, use the tables in [Minimum versions for sensitivity labels in Office apps](sensitivity-labels-versions.md) to identify which Office versions support this feature.

-When Word, Excel, and PowerPoint support this feature, sensitivity labels are now displayed in a sensitivity bar, next to the file name on the top window bar.
+When Word, Excel, and PowerPoint support this feature, sensitivity labels are displayed in a sensitivity bar, next to the file name on the top window bar.
 For example:

 ![Sensitivity labels on the window title bar.](../media/sensitivity-bar-example.png)